 - Keep your ankle elevated above your heart for 2 to 3 days to help reduce swelling and pain.
-You can also apply cold packs to reduce swelling.
+You can also apply a cold pack to reduce swelling.

 - Keep your bandage clean and dry.
 Follow instructions for how to change the dressing.

 - You can take pain relievers, if needed, as long as your doctor says it is safe to do so.

 - You will need to use a walker or crutches and keep weight off your foot unless your provider says it is OK to put weight on your foot.

 Arthroscopy uses small cuts in the skin.
-Compared to regular surgery, you may have:
+Compared to open surgery, you may have: